T

 March

-St. Patrick's Day (March 17th) sees peak crowds and prices for the month.
+St. Patrick's Day can mean very high crowds and prices around the festival.

 April